kbowden1800/bouncing-box/README.md

 To change the text displayed on the box, you can use the `changeBoxText()` Function, which has been created for you.
 It uses the `jQuery` Function `box.text()` to modify the text displayed on the box.

-In order for the box to show a value that changes over time, we'll need to:
+In order for the box to show the correct number of points, we'll need to:
-- Create a Variable
+- Create a Variable to remember how many times the box has been clicked.
 - Call the Function using the Variable
-- Increase the value each time the box is clicked.
+- Increase the value of the Variable each time the box is clicked.

 ## Step 1: Call the `changeBoxText()` Function